post-self/motes-played.post-self.ink/content/thoughts.md

 ## Okay, but why a kid?

-There are a few reasons that I wrote this book.
+There are a few reasons why I wrote this book.
 First and foremost is simply that it was fun.
 I love the approach that a lot of children's books take with language.
 All of that repetition lends an almost hypnotic air.
 You keep reading the same idea over and over being stated in different ways with different antecedents and each one adds a little bit more color to the situation.
 They slowly change the mood of whatever they are building toward.
 It is alluring as a writer.

 It was also fun to play around with all of the differences that spring up through cladistics.
 We know Dear is the best worst fox and May Then My Name is a cuddlebug and True Name is a politician and E.W. is a Sad Boi, but if we start prowling through the other stanzas, what do we find?